Causality-oriented robustness: exploiting general noise interventions: Real data analysis

-We apply DRIG and anchor regression with a range of values for $\gamma$ and evaluate the estimated model on the test environments.
-Among the hundreds of test environments, we select 50 environments where the observational OLS performs the worst, indicating the presence of potentially larger distributional shifts.
-The quantiles of the MSEs on the 50 test environments for varying $\gamma$ are presented in Figure~\ref{fig:sc_test}.
-We observe that DRIG with an increasing $\gamma$ achieves a smaller worst-case test MSE, which is consistent with Theorem~\ref{thm:main}.
-Similarly, anchor regression also demonstrates a similar robustness behavior, although it generally performs worse than DRIG, exhibiting a larger worst-case MSE.
-This discrepancy {indicates} that shifts among different environments arise due to random interventions that affect not only the means but also the variances, and DRIG is able to better exploit the rich heterogeneity, especially that in variances.
-Recall that DRIG with $\gamma=0$ yields the observational OLS and DRIG with $\gamma=1$ is the pooled OLS.
-We observe that all the quantiles of test MSEs decrease as $\gamma$ increases, especially the worst-case error, indicating that the OLS estimators are inferior to DRIG.
-Overall, the results here highlight the superiority of our DRIG in handling distribution shifts and achieving robust predictions.
+We apply DRIG and anchor regression with different $\gamma$ {as well as group DRO}, and evaluate the estimated models on the test environments.
+Among the hundreds of test environments, we select 50 environments where the observational OLS performs the worst, indicating the presence of large distributional shifts.
+Figure~\ref{fig:sc_test} presents the boxplots of the MSEs on the 50 test environments for different methods with varying $\gamma$.
+DRIG with an increasing $\gamma$ achieves a smaller worst-case test MSE, which is consistent with Theorem~\ref{thm:main}.
+Similarly, anchor regression also demonstrates similar robustness behavior, although it generally performs worse than DRIG, exhibiting a larger worst-case MSE.
+This discrepancy {indicates} that shifts among different environments arise due to random interventions that affect not only the means but also the variances, and DRIG is able to better exploit the rich heterogeneity. {Group DRO is inferior to DRIG or anchor regression with positive regularizations.} Recall that DRIG with $\gamma=0$ yields the observational OLS and DRIG with $\gamma=1$ is the pooled OLS.
+We observe that all the shown quantiles of MSEs decrease as $\gamma$ increases, especially the worst-case error, indicating that the OLS estimators are inferior to DRIG.
+Overall, the results here highlight the superiority of DRIG in handling distribution shifts and achieving robust predictions.

 In addition, it is worth noting that the robustness measured by the worst-case performance tends to stabilize with a moderate value of $\gamma$.
 For example, in this case, once $\gamma$ exceeds a certain threshold, such as $\gamma>5$, the performance becomes relatively stable.
 This suggests that there is less concern about meticulously selecting the value of $\gamma$ in order to achieve better robustness than standard approaches like OLS.
-Nevertheless, in Supplementary~\ref{app:singlecell}, we investigate the performance of DRIG on test environments by some specific interventions.
+Nevertheless, in Appendix~\ref{app:singlecell}, we investigate the performance of DRIG on test environments by some specific interventions.
 This indicates that the choice of $\gamma$ could still have a potentially crucial impact on the performance for particular test distributions and brings up the issue of selection of $\gamma$.